bchabros/reflection_agent/README.md

 [main.py](main.py) - It's based on basic streamlit library so to run app you have to run command `streamlit run main.py`

-#### 5. ReactAgent Algorithm
+#### 5. Reflection Agent Algorithm

-Pipeline is simple ReactAgent where in first step he is looking for info in internet and then triple this output.
+Pipeline is simple Reflection Agent where in first step we send Twitter post and then we boost this twitter in few iterations.
 ![graph.png](png/graph_readme.png)

 #### 6. LangGraph Studio